7 Facts from our Genebase Review

 DNA Osteoporosis Test: Determines if you have a genetic risk of osteoarthritis and osteoporosis, especially if you haven’t been taking care of your bones.

 Cardiovascular Disease (APOE) DNA test: Determines your risk of having a heart attack influenced by the APOE gene.
-A certain variant is linked to high LDL cholesterol and increased risk of heart attack.
+Experts have linked a certain variant to high LDL cholesterol and increased risk of heart attack.

 DNA Hemocromatosis Test: Determines your risk of having hemochromatosis.
-This test is targeted towards those of European descent, especially the Vikings.
+The company targets this test towards those of European descent, especially the Vikings.
 The Vikings carry a genetic mutation that increases their risk of having hereditary hemochromatosis.

 DNA Cardiovascular Health Test: Determines if your gene puts you at risk of having a heart attack.
 It also helps check your family history for heart-related issues and provides you with the changes you require to protect your heart.